-First difference you’ll notice is the size.
+The first difference you’ll notice is the size.
 This adapter is quite large (almost 6” when fully extended) as compared to the one from Edimax.
-You can’t attach it directly into your PC, due to its width of its port.
+You can’t attach it directly into your PC, due to the width of its port.

 Instead, it goes into its base which, in turn, goes into your PC through USB port.
-This attached base (for added support) further suggests that Netgear made this adapter primarily for desktop PCs and not for laptops.
+This attached base (for added support) further suggests that Netgear made it primarily for desktop PCs, not laptops.

-Performance wise, it’s an excellent product.
-In a test by Tech Buyers Guru, this adapter was able to transfer files at a speed of 234 Mbps over the intranet, which is better than most USB 2.0 storage devices can transfer.
+Performance-wise, it’s an excellent product.
+In a test by Tech Buyers Guru, it was able to transfer files at a speed of 234 Mbps over the internet, which is better than most USB 2.0 storage devices can transfer.

 One thing you should note is that this speed remains directly proportional to your closeness with your router.
-More further you go, less signal strength you will have and it’ll lead to overall slow speed.
+The further you go, less signal strength you will have, and it’ll lead to overall slow speed.

 That being said, it comes with high gain dual-antennas that have been flipped-up for adjustability.
 This device also comes with a dedicated WPS button.

-This adapter works best with Netgear’s router but we managed to get it along with other companies’ routers as well.
-You can use Netgear genie app to manage it.
-It will show you different things like WiFi channel info, current network etc.
+It works best with Netgear’s router but we managed to get it along with other companies’ routers as well.
+You can use the Netgear Genie app to manage it.
+It will show you different things like WiFi channel info, current network, etc.

 4 .
 Trendnet AC1900 TEW-809UB

-TEW-809UB is one of those solution.
-It’s a USB adapter capable of reaching 600 Mbps over the old 2.4 GHz band and the 1300 Mbps over the 5 GHz band, 1900 in total.
-Being an 802.11ac device means the customary perks like beamforming, MU-MIMO and WPA2 encryption are readily available.
+TEW-809UB is one of those solutions.
+It’s a USB adapter capable of reaching 600 Mbps over the old 2.4 GHz band and the 1300 Mbps over the 5 GHz band – 1900 Mbps in total.
+Being an 802.11ac device means the customary perks like beamforming, MU-MIMO, and WPA2 encryption are readily available.